Robert-Hughes/rjrssync/README.md

 * SSH host key verification prompt doesn't echo the user's typing, but it does seem to work anyway
 * Sometimes remote processes are left orphaned, preventing new ones from listening on the same port
 * Using temporary dir means that rebooting the remote will mean we have to rebuild from scratch (on Linux)
+* Sometimes see "ssh stderr: mesg: ttyname failed: Inappropriate ioctl for device" when deploying to remote.
+Can we hide this using "-T" for example?
+* "WARN  | rjrssync::boss_launch: Remote server has incompatible version (51 vs local version 53)" - maybe say that we will try deploying as part of this?

 Syncing logic
 -------------